Richardhongyu/rfl_empirical_tools/rq2_table5/README.md

 `io_uring: 0.200 [doc/(exported+included)]=[2/(5+5)]` means document coverage in io_uring is 20.0% and the number of documented function is `2`, the number of functions with `EXPORT_SYMBOL` or `EXPORT_SYMBOL_GPL` is `5`, the number of functions included in header files is `5`.
 Line about ebpf is similar.

+> Note: We don't need to compute the document coverage of RFL, because the compile will not pass if there is a function without kernel-doc comment.

 ## CIerrors/10K LoC

 todo